santoreb/Image_Regression_ChestXray_Age_Prediction/README.md

 ![Dataset split](Age_Histogram.png)

 Each picture is of size 2048x2048.
-A sample of a picture from each gender can be seen below.
+A sample of two pictures can be seen below.

 ![Images samples with ages](Age_prediction_sample.png)